CASFRI/PostgreSQL-Table-Translation-Framework/README.md

 Translation tables are themselves validated by the translation engine while processing the first source row.
 Any error in the translation table stops the validation/translation process.
 The engine check that:

-* no null values exists,
+* no null values exists (all cell must have a value),
-* target attribute names do not contain invalid characters (e.g. spaces),
+* target attribute names do not contain invalid characters (e.g. spaces or accents),
-* target attribute types are valid PostgreSQL types,
+* target attribute types are valid PostgreSQL types (integer, text, boolean, etc...)
-* validation and translation rules helper functions exits with the propre parameter types,
+* validation and translation rules helper functions exist and have the propre number of parameter and types,
-* the flag indicating if the description is in synch with the validation/translation rules.
+* the flag indicating if the description is in synch with the validation/translation rules is set to true.

 **Example translation table**